 \subsection{Local Improvements}

-The simplest---and most common---case of creating better strategies $\sigma'$ from a valuation for the objective $f_\sigma$ for a strategy $\sigma$ is to consider \emph{local improvements}.
-Much like local improvements in strategy iteration approaches, local improvements consider, for each vertex $v$, a successor $v' \neq \sigma(v)$, such that $\off(\val,(v,v')) < \off(\val,(v,\sigma(v))$ for the current valuation $\val$, which is optimal for the objective function $f_\sigma$.
+The simplest and most common case of creating better strategies $\sigma'$ from a solution for the objective $f_\sigma$ for a strategy $\sigma$ is to consider \emph{local improvements}.
+Much like local improvements in strategy iteration approaches, local improvements consider, for each vertex $v$, a successor $v' \neq \sigma(v)$, such that $\off(\val,(v,v')) < \off(\val,(v,\sigma(v)))$ for the current solution $\val$, which is optimal for the objective function $f_\sigma$.

-To be more general, our approach does not necessarily requires to select only local improvements, but it can work with global improvements, though we cannot see any practical use of choosing differently.
-For instance, if we treat the function as a global improvement approach, we can update the value for a vertex $v$ such that it increases by 1 and update the value of another vertex $v'$ such that it decreases by 2.
-The overall value of the function will decrease, even if locally some components increased their value.
-Interestingly, this cannot be done with a strategy improvement approach, as it requires to always locally improve the value of each vertex when updating.
+To be more general, our approach does not necessarily require one to select only local improvements, but it can work with global improvements, though we cannot see any practical use of choosing differently.
+For example, if we treat the function as a global improvement approach, we can update the value of a vertex $v$ so that it increases by 1 and update the value of another vertex $v'$ so that it decreases by 2.
+The overall value of the function will decrease even if locally some components increased their value.
+Interestingly, this cannot be done with a strategy improvement approach, as it requires one to always locally improve the value of each vertex when updating.